How to Write a Dissertation – Step by Step Guide

 If one showcases the ability to conduct independent research in their preferred area of study and presents results that fill an evident research gap in the existing literature, the work will improve their employability.

 Although the dissertation writing process is demanding, there is no need to bow your head to this project’s pressure and the surrounding scaremongering.

 Before we list the stages of writing a dissertation, it will make sense to look at the definition of a dissertation.

 To understand a dissertation’s definition, one must have a methodological understanding of an essay or a thesis.
 A dissertation is similar to an essay that includes research and information at a much deeper level.

 Both the terms dissertation and thesis are used interchangeably across the world (and may vary between universities and regions), but the key difference between them is when they are completed.

-The thesis is a project that marks the end of a degree programme, whereas the dissertation project can occur during the degree.
+The thesis is a project that marks the end of a degree program, whereas the dissertation project can occur during the degree.
 Hanno Krieger (Researchgate, 2014) explained the difference between dissertation and thesis as following;

-In the end, it does not matter whether it is Bachelors, Masters or PhD dissertation one is working on because the structure and the steps of conducting research are pretty much identical - even though doctoral-level dissertation papers are much more complicated and detailed.
+In the end, it does not matter whether it is a Bachelors’s, Masters or PhD dissertation one is working on because the structure and the steps of conducting research are pretty much identical – even though doctoral-level dissertation papers are much more complicated and detailed.

 Expect to come across some troubles and turbulences if you don’t yet know the steps of how to write a dissertation.
 Even the smartest students are bent out of shape by this menacing project if they don’t wrap their heads around the required approach.

 The following are the two most significant problems students face when working on the dissertation project.